marijnh/Eloquent-JavaScript/11_async.md

 {{index "next method", "yield keyword"}}

-Initially, after `powers` is called, the function is frozen at its start.
+Initially, when you call `powers`, the function is frozen at its start.
 Every time you call `next` on the iterator, the function runs until it hits a `yield` expression, which pauses it and causes the yielded value to become the next value produced by the iterator.
 When